 In cases where the number of applicants exceeds the number of places available, the Governing Body will consider those applicants according to the following criteria in the order set out below:

-Children who have a long term medical condition which necessitates their attendance at Hillside Junior School rather than an alternative; details of that long term medical or psychological condition must be supported by a doctor’s statement and must be disclosed at the time of application.
+Children who have a long term medical or psychological condition which necessitates their attendance at Hillside Junior School rather than an alternative school; details of that long term medical or psychological condition must be supported by a doctor’s statement and must be disclosed at the time of application.

-Children where the medical condition of a member of the immediate family living at the same address necessitates attendance at Hillside Junior School rather than an alternative; details of that long term medical condition must be supported by a doctor’s statement and must be disclosed at the time of application.
+Children where the medical or psychological condition of a member of the immediate family living at the same address necessitates attendance at Hillside Junior School rather than an alternative school; details of the long term medical or psychological condition must be supported by a doctor’s statement and must be disclosed at the time of application.

-Children, who have a sibling living in the same household, who currently attends the school and who will continue to do so on the date of admission.
+Children, who have a sibling living in the same household, who currently attends Hillside Junior School and who will continue to do so on the date of admission.
 A sibling refers to a brother or sister, half brother or sister with one parent in common, adopted brother or sister.

 Those whose parents apply for places after the closing date for Year 3 will join the waiting list according to distance from home to school.
 No other criteria will apply.

 Children are admitted to the school at the beginning of Year 3.
 The capacity of the school was calculated in June 1993 when the admissions limit was established at 60 pupils per year.
 The admissions limit is not an arbitrary figure as it is based upon the actual capacity of the school as stated in the School Premises Regulations (1981).
 This number allows the school to make efficient use of resources and to make efficient provision for the Education and delivery of the National Curriculum.
 However, the school has a duty to admit a child with a statement of special education needs, when it is the named school on the statement.